-America is the twentieth Prince video to have been released for broadcast; it is the fourth live recording used for a Prince video, but the first live performance video shot at a show staged especially for the video.
+America is a Prince and the Revolution video released for broadcast and to promote the single.
+It is the fourth live recording used for a Prince video, but the first live performance video shot at a show staged especially for the project.
+There were no audio-only release of this performance.

 Members of The Revolution, including Eric Leeds who was a Revolution regular by now, augmented by Eddie M. from Sheila E.’s band, were flown in for the shoot.
 The performance shows Prince wearing black pants with white buttons down the legs and a long overcoat.
 On his head he wears a red bandanna.
 By the end of the video Prince takes this coat of and is shown to be bare-chested.